-Where modules are indicated as Optional, students must select their preferred options as follows: One of: BO101: Biology CH130: Chemistry: The World of the Molecule PH101: Physics

-Students are also expected to attend the Mathematical Science Seminar Series.
+Where modules are indicated as Optional, students must select their preferred options as follows: One of: BO101: Biology CH101: Chemistry PH101: Physics Students are also expected to attend the Mathematical Science Seminar Series.
 Information regarding the schedule of events within the Mathematical Science Seminar Series will be provided via the 1BMS1 course Canvas page.